sailfish009/goodvibes/HACKING.md

 - GLib expects schemas to be installed at `/usr/share/glib-2.0/schemas/` or similar.
-- GTK+ expects icons to be installed at `/usr/share/icons` or similar.
+- GTK expects icons to be installed at `/usr/share/icons` or similar.

 It's possible to customize this behavior with environment variables though, and that's what the launcher script does.
 Have a look at it for details.